 This app is very versatile.
 People use it for creating to-do lists, ideas boards, and digital bullet journals.

-It makes it to today’s list because it is also a great for taking notes.
+Google Keep makes it to this list because it is also great for taking notes.

 You can embed images and audio as necessary to help capture your thoughts better.
 You can also set location-based reminders for your notes (ideal to prompt you on a necessary brainstorm session for a project).